thriveweb/deking-new/content/projects/carports-brisbane-northside.md

       in the $6K-10K range.
     title: Average Carport Price
   - description: >-
-      Our Stratco carports come with a 25 year Structural Warranty using quality Australian made materials and are installed by qualified and licensed tradesmen giving our clients confidence that the outcome is a well-built value for money structure.
+      Our carports come with a 15 year Structural Warranty using quality Australian made materials and are installed by qualified and licensed tradesmen giving our clients confidence that the outcome is a well-built value for money structure.